 The only downside of the materials and construction practices used for mobile homes is that they aren’t as resistant to weather and natural disasters as stick-built homes.
 However, the off chance of these events occurring and their affordability make them more than worthwhile for those who live in areas unaffected by tornadoes, hurricanes, etc.

 Today, you can get mobile homes that are equal in size to typical family homes although the average size is a bit less.
 The typical family home in the U.S. is around 3600-4000 square feet.

 Mobile homes are divided into three size categories.
 The type of mobile home you choose can impact your chances of getting financing.
 Additionally, they are transported in different ways based on their number of sections.

 - Single-wides: This is the smallest type of mobile home.
 They are called single-wides because they are constructed in one solid unit.
 Single-wides are less than 18 feet in width and 90 feet in length and average 600-1300 square feet of living space.
 They usually have 1/2 bedrooms, a bathroom, and an eat-in kitchen.

 - Double-wides: These are by far the most common type of mobile home and fulfill the role of the typical “family home”.
-Double-wides are more than 19 feet in width and less than 90 feet in length and average 2000-2500 square feet of living space.
+Double-wides are more than 19 feet in width and less than 90 feet in length.
+Inside double wide homes, you have an average 2000-2500 square feet of living space.
 They are built and transported in two separate sections that are connected to each other on site.
 They usually have 2/3 bedrooms, 2 bathrooms, a living area, kitchen, and washing room.